anaptecs/jeaf-generator.io/index.md

 # Features

 **JEAF Generator** is designed to be used in enterprise projects and offers a large set of features to implement **scalable, high-performance enterprise applications**.
-JEAF Generator is provided as **Maven Plugin** so that it can be integrated easily into our projects.

-JEAF Generator uses UML models as input to generate, among others, the following output:
+JEAF Generator is provided as **Maven Plugin** and uses **UML models** as input to generate, among others, the following output:

 * **Java POJOs** (incl.
 Builders, Validation Annotations etc.)